 Sometimes, families and opponents complain that the routine of “fellowshipping” takes too much time and distracts believers from their secular pursuits.
 Some believers may decide to serve as full-time missionaries (which, obviously enough, occurs in many religious organizations).
 They answer the criticisms by claiming that, in fact, the teachings make them better Christians and better family men and women, and help them learn how to treat their family and relatives more appropriately.

 A Church’s video about family life and worship

 Fellowshipping today is often done by Internet, and it may happen that believers from different countries and even different continents fellowship together.
 This is described as an exciting experience by members.
-They also note that they have frequent occasions to speak and express their views (although these are corrected if they are not in line with the Church’s theology), contrasting this with the “passive” attitude towards the pastor’s or priest’s sermons in the mainline churches.
+They also note that they have frequent occasions to speak and express their views, contrasting this with the “passive” attitude towards the pastor’s or priest’s sermons in the mainline churches.